 Summary

 In this section, you summarize your core text.
-It must be brief and neutral, showing the text’s purpose and major points.
+It must be brief and neutral, showing the text purpose and major points.
 You write a summary so that the audience can comprehend the context of your rhetorical analysis essay.

 Body

-The paper’s body paragraphs analyze rhetorical techniques.
+The paper body paragraphs analyze rhetorical techniques.
 These body paragraphs conduct rhetorical analysis and appeals (ethos, pathos, and logos) and look into the rhetorical situation.
 Each body paragraph carries one message.
 Before writing the body, do a rhetorical analysis and identify the author, audience, message, medium, and other rhetorical strategies.

 Conclusion

-What the Rhetorician Does | Why the Rhetorician Does It |
+| What the Rhetorician Does | Why the Rhetorician Does It |

-The orator’s central idea. | Why did the orator stress this concept? |
+| The orator central idea. | Why did the orator stress this concept? |

-What is the primary purpose?
+| What is the primary purpose?
 To convince, evoke emotions, pan, etc. | Why is it central? |

-Who is the speaker’s target audience? | What is the reason for addressing this audience precisely? |
+| Who is the speaker target audience? | What is the reason for addressing this audience precisely? |

-How are the ideas arranged?
-Are they built chronologically, or are there any digressions?
-Can you spot deductive or inductive thinking? | What is the goal of conveying the message this way?
-Why did the rhetorician use this strategy? |
+| How are the ideas arranged?
+Are they built chronologically? | What is the goal of conveying the message this way? |

-What language did the author use within their speech?
-Did it have elements of informal language?
-Perhaps, some slang, colloquial language, or other specific words pertinent to the region or the audience’s occupation? | Why did the speaker use such devices?
+| What language did the author use within their speech? | Why did the speaker use such devices?
 What purpose did they carry? |

-Is the author’s sentence structure ordinary or peculiar?
-Are sentences long or short?
-Are they filled with sophisticated grammar structures?
-Are they imperative, exclamatory, or declarative? | Why did the author use such sentences?
+| Is the author sentence structure ordinary or peculiar? | Why did the author use such sentences?
 Did they help achieve the goal? |

-Does the author rely on quotations or any type of conversation, dialog? | Why does the orator employ them in their text? |
+| Does the author rely on quotations or any type of conversation? | Why does the orator employ them in their text? |

-Do you believe the speaker and their techniques used in the text? | Why do you believe them? |
+| Do you believe the speaker and their techniques used in the text? | Why do you believe them? |

-Does the orator try to impact your emotional state? | Why do they do that?
+| Does the orator try to impact your emotional state? | Why do they do that?
 Did they succeed? |

-What does your rhetorical analysis say about the author? | Why does the author follow such techniques? |
+| What does your rhetorical analysis say about the author? | Why does the author follow such techniques? |

 The Pitfalls of Rhetorical Essays